 - Many professionals feel like they are constantly busy, but simply being busy is not the point.
 The point is to do things that add real value.
 What are your long-term and short-term goals?
 What are the things you want to do to create value, now, next week, and next year?

-- Of course, everyday distractions tend to be some of the biggest time management blind spots.
+- Everyday distractions tend to be some of the biggest time management blind spots.
 Be thoughtful, over the next couple of days, about where your time really goes.
 Perhaps even keep a log of how each minute is spent.
 You may be surprised by how much of your time is drained by checking e-mail, social media, and so on.

 - Successful people are often friendly and outgoing people—and that’s great!
-But has small talk gotten to the point where it’s really a problem, draining too much of your invaluable time?
+Many of my clientes believe small talk has gotten to the point where it’s a problem.
+It drains too much of their time.

 - Finally, the need to be in constant motion can be a time management blind spot.
 Do you push yourself so hard that you never take a break to recharge your batteries?
 If so, you may not be getting as much out of your time as you should be—due to simple exhaustion, if nothing else!